 We have performed audit procedures and assessed the 'Purchase Price Allocation' in line with the requirements of IFRS 3.
-The Management Board has engaged a reputable independent valuation
+The Management Board has engaged a reputable independent valuation expert to assist them in the fair value accounting.

 We inspected the Share Purchase Agreements, evaluated the identification of assets and liabilities acquired.
 We engaged Deloitte valuation experts to validate the valuations of assets including goodwill and supplier relations as well as the assumptions applied.
 We also validated the appropriateness of the related disclosures in Note 7 of the financial statements.